DesiQuintans/siftr/README.md

 # Install it from CRAN
 install.packages("siftr")

-# Or install the live development version from Github
+# Or install the live development version from Github.
+# Want to know what this version has compared to CRAN?
+See 'NEWS.md' above.
 remotes::install_github("DesiQuintans/siftr")
 ```